 The Audit Committee was established by the Board with its written terms of reference in compliance with Rule 3.21 of the Listing Rules and the CG Code.
-As at the date of this annual report, the Audit Committee consists of one non-executive Director, being Mr. Mincong Huang, and two independent non-executive Directors, being Ms. Shing Mo Han, Yvonne and Mr. Fengmao Hua.
-Ms. Shing Mo Han, Yvonne is the chairperson of the Audit Committee.
+As at the date of this annual report, the Audit Committee consists of three independent non-executive Directors, being Mr. Wong Yu Shan, Eugene, Ms. Monin Ung and Dr. Cheung Hoi Yu.
+Mr. Wong Yu Shan, Eugene is the chairperson of the Audit Committee.